JoeyBernhardt/p-temp/p-temp-marcus/marcus_fitting_results.md

 ```
 <img src="https://github.com/JoeyBernhardt/p-temp/blob/master/p-temp-marcus/plots/fittedr_plot.png" width="600">

+Here we can see that **K** appears to be underestimated, at least for the replicates in the highest temperature treatment.
 ```r
 fittedK_plot <- ggplot(data = plotdata, aes(x = transformedtemp, y = log(K), color = Phosphorus)) +
 		geom_point() +